-- 3. Work with communities to coordinate the implementation of projects recommended in completed Local Flood Analyses within eligible population centers.
-Make available \$2,500,000 for Local Flood Analysis projects through September 2024.
-Assist communities with obtaining additional state and federal funding for project implementation. - 4.
-Assist communities with preparing for and entering the NFIP Community Rating System in the Ashokan Watershed.
-The Town of Shandaken successfully entered the Community Rating System in 2021. - 5.
+- 3. Assist municipalities with completing and implementing Local Flood Analyses in watershed population centers that require engineering and modeling studies and public input to select projects that will lower flood elevations and/or reduce flood risk. - a.
+Assist the Town of Shandaken with completing Local Flood Analyses for the hamlets of Chichester, Big Indian, and Oliverea if the town chooses to advance these projects. - b.
+Assist watershed towns with updating completed Local Flood Analyses to reflect emerging flood mitigation issues or further develop conceptual solutions for previously identified needs. - c.
+Track implementation of projects.
+Assist municipalities with completing procedural steps and securing resources that help them move implementation projects forward. - 4.
 Coordinate with flood commissions and working groups (e.g., SAFARI, Olive Flood Advisory Committee) in the watershed.
-Encourage the prevention of inappropriate development in areas of high flood or erosion risk and foster uses that are compatible with the anticipated flooding and erosion conditions. - 6.
-Work with local planners and landowners to identify protection strategies for critical areas identified during floodplain and stream assessments. - 7.
-Where critical community structures and facilities are in at-risk locations, support community planning as a next-step where needed, and the application of flood-proofing or relocation measures as a means of mitigation.
+Encourage the prevention of inappropriate development in areas of high flood or erosion risk and foster floodplain uses that are compatible with anticipated flooding and erosion conditions. - 5.
+Where critical community structures and facilities are in at-risk locations, coordinate with community planning efforts as a next-step where needed, and the application of flood-proofing or relocation measures as a means of mitigation.